 The opening of Smarden and Biddenden Churches.

-Smarden and Biddenden churches are now open for private individual prayer.
-However please check the weekly notice sheet, see link above, as will be closing the churches after Sunday services, Baptisms and Weddings, to all the church to self cleanse.
+Smarden church is now open for private individual prayer (Biddenden cannot currently open due to subsidence issues).
+Please check the weekly notice sheet, see link above, as will be closing the churches after Sunday services, Baptisms and Weddings, to all the church to self cleanse.

 We have been required to make adjustments within the building, to minimise infection risks.
 You will find instructions and information in each church but, to give an indication, the following are some of things we have done